Once Upon a Time

 My most vivid memories are based around my family.
 I remember family vacations and picnics and parties.
 I remember lots of road trips on the weekend.
 My dad would say, “who wants to go for a ride?” and we would all pile into the station wagon and head out for an adventure.
 Those road trips were the best, sitting in the back seat, saying, “are we there yet?”
 I remember hiking on the Appalachian trail.
 I remember my first ride on an airplane.
 I remember trips to the ice cream shop and nights at the drive-in movie theater.

-Looking back, I would say the only thing I lacked was hearing my parents tell me they loved me.
-Despite all my happy childhood memories, I was sullen and moody.
+Looking back, I would say I lacked hearing my parents tell me they loved me, being hugged, seeing affection of any sort.
+Even with all my happy childhood memories, I was sullen and moody.
 I don’t know if I will ever be able to understand why I was so mean.
 But actually, I do know.
 We are born in sin.
 Nobody ever has to teach a child how to be mean, she is just naturally mean.